-Keywords: Hypertext navigation, spatial ability, information space, information visualization, breadcrumbs.
+Keywords: hypertext navigation; spatial ability; information space; information visualisation; breadcrumbs.

-Reference to this paper should be made as follows: Ahmed, I. and Blustein, J. (xxxx) 'Influence of Spatial Ability in Navigation: Using look-ahead breadcrumbs on The Web', Int.
-J. Web Based Communities, Vol. x, No. x, pp.xxx-xxx.
+Reference to this paper should be made as follows: Ahmed, I. and Blustein, J. (2006) 'Influence of spatial ability in navigation: using look-ahead breadcrumbs on The Web', Int.
+J. Web Based Communities, Vol. 2, No. 2, pp.183-196.

-Biographical notes: Mr. Ahmed is a Masters of Computer Science student.
-Prof. Blustein is an assistant professor of Computer Science at Dalhousie University, Canada.
-His primary research interest is in hypertext interfaces to improve access to, and use of, information.
+Biographical notes: Mr. Ishtiaq Ahmed is a Masters of Computer Science student.

+Professor James Blustein is an Assistant Professor of Computer Science at Dalhousie University, Canada.
+Professor Blustein's primary research interest is in hypertext interfaces to improve access to, and use of, information.